 You submit your property through our intake form.
 The information you provide:

-- Land value — If you don't know it, we can help estimate it from the tax bill, appraisal, or comparable sales.
+- Land value: Land can't be depreciated, so we need to know how much of your purchase price belongs to it.
+If you don't know, we can help estimate it from the tax bill, appraisal, or comparable sales.

-- Interior and exterior photos — Photos are the single most impactful input.
-The more coverage, the better our engineers can classify higher-value short-life assets.
+- Interior and exterior photos: Photos are the single most impactful input.
+The more coverage, the better we can classify higher-value short-life assets.

 That's everything we need from you.
-You don't have to understand MACRS recovery periods or know what belongs in 5-year property vs. 15-year property.
-The engineering team handles that.
+You don't have to understand MACRS (the IRS depreciation system that assigns each asset a recovery period, the number of years you deduct it over) or know what belongs in 5-year property vs. 15-year property.
+Our team handles that.

 This is where the actual cost segregation work happens.
 Our team:

 - Verifies basis and land allocation.
+Land allocation is the split of your purchase price between the land and the building.
 We cross-check your inputs against public records and flag anything that looks off.
-If your land value is clearly too high (a common issue that leaves depreciation on the table), we'll note it.
+If your land value is clearly too high, a common issue, we'll note it: every extra $10,000 assigned to land is $10,000 you can never depreciate.

 - Reviews photos and satellite imagery.
 Every photo you submit is reviewed.
 We identify flooring, cabinetry, appliances, fixtures, finishes, HVAC systems, site improvements, landscaping, and exterior features.
 Satellite imagery covers what's outside the building.

 - Calculates cost basis allocations.
-Using the Residual Estimation Method, we allocate your building basis across the recovery period buckets.
+We use the Residual Estimation Method: each short-life asset is valued directly, and the remainder of your building basis stays with the 27.5-year building.
 The calculation produces property-specific allocations rather than ZIP-code averages.

 - Runs bonus depreciation analysis.
-We determine how bonus depreciation applies to your short-life components based on the acquisition and placed-in-service dates.
+Bonus depreciation is the rule that lets you deduct qualifying short-life assets in the first year instead of over their full schedule.
+We determine how it applies to your components based on the acquisition and placed-in-service dates.

 Step 3: Report assembly